Skip to Content

 For non-lockdown DPNs, they usually provide 21 days from the date of issue of the DPN to act on one of the items listed in Label 11.

-Given the ambiguous wording of the 21 days int he letter and stakes if not acted on in time, we generally err on the side of caution when it comes to the 21 day timeframe and treat the 20th day as the deadline date.
+Given the ambiguous wording of the 21 days in the letter and stakes if not acted on in time, we generally err on the side of caution when it comes to the 21-day timeframe and treat the 20th day as the deadline date.
+Timely action is paramount to mitigating director personal exposure.

 What to do if you receive a DPN